Nomu - Parallel Market

 - Quarterly reviewed financial statements.

-- Disclosure of material information.
+- Disclosure of significant/essential information.

 - No profitability track record required.